 I attended UC Berkeley for graduate school during the Kepler heyday.
 Under the supervision of Geoff Marcy, I determined one of the first empirical one-to-one mappings between planet mass and radius that extended down to Earth-size planets.
 As part of this work, we discovered the typical size at which exoplanets transition from having rocky compositions to thick volatile envelopes.
 I also commissioned the Automated Planet Finder, a telescope on Mt.
 Hamilton that searches for planets every night without human aid, and I wrote several papers in which I determined the masses, densities, and compositions of planets in Kepler's multiplanet systems.
 My graduate research was funded by the National Science Foundation and by Mr. and Mrs. Ken and Gloria Levy (pictured above).

 I spent two years as the Trottier Fellow at the Institute for Research on Exoplanets at the Université de Montréal.
-While there, I discovered that exoplanets within a given multi-planet system tend to be the same size as their neighbors, and to have regular orbital spacing, which led to the monniker that such systems are "peas in a pod."
+While there, I discovered that exoplanets within a given multi-planet system tend to be the same size as their neighbors, and to have regular orbital spacing.
+My co-authors and I describe planets following this pattern as "peas in a pod."